 SWIFT stands for Society for Worldwide Interbank Financial Telecommunications system, and it was developed to facilitate transactions between banks and other financial institutions, allowing for money transfers to be quicker, more accurate and secure.

 It was founded in 1973, pre-dating the development of IBANs.
 Unlike the more recent international bank account number system, SWIFT is a cooperative society owned and operated by its members.

 Members pay a one-time joining fee and an annual support fee.
 These fees vary according to the member class, which is influenced by the share ownership.

 Who uses SWIFT?

-Even though the original goal was to facilitate transactions, due to its flexible and scalable messaging platform nature, these days it’s used for much more than that.
+Even though the original goal was to facilitate money transfers, due to its flexible and scalable messaging platform nature, these days it's used for much more than that.
 SWIFT provides services to numerous financial institutions:

 - Asset management organisations

 - Currency exchanges